top of page

 Search

 Australia offers some of the most beautiful natural timbers in the world.
-At The Slab Lads we are lucky enough to source a variety of species from salvage yards who sustainably recover trees from tree loppers and kiln dry them before sale.
-Kiln dried slabs are devoid of moisture meaning with time they will retain their shape and your pieces have a lifetime guarantee.
+At The Slab Lads we are lucky enough to source a variety of species from salvage yards that sustainably recover trees from tree loppers and kiln dry them before sale.
+Kiln-dried slabs are devoid of moisture meaning with time they will retain their shape and your pieces have a lifetime guarantee.

 If you are looking to purchase slabs or planning a custom piece of furniture it’s good to know which type of slab will create the outcome you envision.